restonic4/CitadelEngine/README.md

 - Frustum culling.
 (In progress)
 - Registry system to add content dynamically.
 (In progress)
 - Sound, OGG files.
-- Log system that saves the date into a log file and prevents crashes without a "crash-log file"
+- Log system that saves the log-buffer into a log file and prevents crashes without a "crash-log file"

 Planned:
 - Textures.